zhaoyul/aposd-vs-clean-code/README.md

 than creating a separate method (which, by the way, is shallow)?
 This example seems pretty trivial to me: is it really worth a lot of thought over whether to pull 2 lines of code into a separate method?
-(I'm not sure this example will be particularly illuminating for readers; I'd be happy to drop it).

 **UB:**